gvwilson/thirdbit/teaching/motivation.md

 simplified version of it) as an exercise or example in class.

-Pair up with your neighbor and decide where this exercise fits on a 2x2 grid of "short/longtime to master" and "low/high usefulness"?
+Pair up with your neighbor and decide where this exercise fits on a 2x2 grid of "short/long time to master" and "low/high usefulness"?
 In the shared notes, write the task and where it fits on the grid.
 As a group, discuss how these relate back to the "teach most immediately useful first" approach.